 Zoom on the Powermate PM3800

-In summary, the Powermate PM3800 is a compact portable generator especially useful for:
+In a nutshell, the Powermate PM3800 is a compact portable generator mostly geared towards:

 - RV travellers looking for even more independence